vikrantchadha/urbanplatter/README.md

 ## 🎯 Overview

 Urban Platter is a comprehensive **Restaurant Management System** built with Flask, SQLAlchemy, and Bootstrap.
-It provides a complete solution for managing a modern restaurant with authentication, menu management, online ordering, table reservations, and payment integration.
+It provides a complete solution for managing a modern restaurant with authentication, menu management, online ordering, table reservations.

 The system supports three user roles:
 - **Admin** - Full control over system, analytics, and management